 The Directing Change Program and Film Contest runs film and art contests where youth learn about suicide prevention, mental health, and other health topics, apply their knowledge, and share their voice in their community.
 Youth between ages 12-25 can submit to the annual Directing Change Film Contest or the monthly Hope and Justice Contest.
-Encourage youth to submit their work and learn how to get started by visiting: www.DirectingChangeCA.org
+Encourage youth to submit their work and learn how to get started by visiting: DirectingChangeCA.org

 The Suicide Prevention Activity Tip Sheet is intended to help individuals and organizations working with youth across California with planning and implementing mental health and suicide prevention activities.
-For technical assistance or support with any of these activities reach out through the "Contact Us" page on the website: www.DirectingChangeCA.org
+For technical assistance or support with any of these activities, Contact Us.